-Analytical monitoring comprising Impaired Waters monitoring for industrial activity identified in Table 4-1 of the 2021 MSGP is performed annually on stormwater discharges from the site.
+Analytical monitoring comprising Impaired Waters monitoring for industrial activity identified in Tables 1-1 and 4-1 of the 2021 MSGP is performed annually on stormwater discharges from the site.
+Pre- and polyfluoroalkyl substances (PFAS) monitoring will occur annually unless it is not detected or is detected below the PFAS screening level for New Mexico.
 If either of these scenarios occur, PFAS monitoring will cease.
 Indicator parameters are monitored quarterly.
 Monitoring occurs when storm events result in an actual discharge from the site and follow the preceding measurable storm event by at least 72 hours (3 days), unless documented that the storm event is representative of local storm events during the sampling period.
 For runoff from snowmelt, the monitoring is performed at a time when a measurable discharge from the site occurs.

 Monitoring is conducted according to test procedures approved under 40 CFR Part 136.
 Runoff samples are collected by taking a minimum of one grab sample from a discharge, collected within the first 30 minutes of a measurable storm event.
-If it is not possible to collect the sample within the first 30 minutes of a measurable storm event, the sample will be collected as soon as practicable after the first 30 minutes and documentation is kept with the SWPPP explaining why it was not possible.
+If it is not possible to collect the sample within the first 30 minutes of a measurable storm event, the sample is collected as soon as practicable after the first 30 minutes and documentation is kept with the SWPPP explaining why it was not possible.